TutteInstitute/temporal-mapper/README.md

-## (Unclassified//OUO) Mapper' V.0.1 - June '24
+## (Unclassified//OUO) Mapper' V.0.2 - July 2nd '24
 This is a mostly-working version of the mapper' code for generating graphs & sankey diagrams of timestamped data.
-Direct questions to Kaleb D. Ruscitti; (kaleb.ruscitti@cse-cst.gc.ca before Aug 23 2024, or kaleb.ruscitti@uwaterloo.ca afterthat).
+Direct questions to Kaleb D. Ruscitti; (kaleb.ruscitti@cse-cst.gc.ca before Aug 23 2024, or kaleb.ruscitti@uwaterloo.ca after that).

 ### Components
 There are three subcomponents